 contributes to the evolving contemporary mythmaking surrounding a Venetian

-'hero', and it's directed by Jean-Pierre Jeunet, of Amelie, Alien:
+'hero', and it's directed by a big name: Jean-Pierre Jeunet, of Amelie, Alien:

 Resurrection, The City of Lost Children and Delicatessen fame.
 The

 Venetian scenes consist of the prison escape, with it's statutory panorama